Home of English Grammar

 Wrong!

-An ambassador represents a country in another country.
+An "ambassador" officially represents one country to another country.

 8The ............... is the official line between two countries.